-A loan from State of Colorado for improvements to the water utility system, which is expected to be paid from Utility Fund Water revenues together with interest at 3.0%.
+A loan from the State of Colorado for improvements to the water utility system, which is expected to be paid from Utility Fund Water revenues together with interest at 3.0%.

-During 2008 a principal payment of \$22,096 was made on the loan and an interest payment of \$9,686 was made which is included as a direct expense under Water in the Statement of Activities.
+During 2009 a principal payment of \$22,759 and an interest payment of \$9,004 was made which is included as a direct expense under Water in the Statement of Activities.